Kenai River Special Management Area

 High winds can whip Kenai and Skilak Lakes into frothy whitecaps in minutes.
 Please be aware that the water temperature is quite cold, possibly below 40 degrees almost year round.
 Use caution when boating on the lakes, remember to check the weather, leave a float plan, and always wear a life jacket.
 Consider staying on shore when it is windy.

 Middle River - Skilak Lake to Soldotna Bridge

-The outlet of Skilak Lake to the Upper Killey River is highly stable because of the presence of large gravel dunes created by a pre-1950’s flood surge.
+The outlet of Skilak Lake to the Upper Killey River is highly stable because of the presence of large gravel dunes created by a pre-1950's flood surge.
 This section of the Kenai River contains important habitats for spawning and rearing salmon.
-This section of the river is more developed than the Upper River and can be very busy, especially during the months of July and August when salmon runs are high.
+This section of the river is more developed than the Upper River and can be very busy, especially during the months of June through October when salmon and trout runs are high.
 Several species are targeted by recreational anglers in this area, including king, coho, and sockeye salmon, rainbow trout, and Dolly Varden.

 Naptowne Rapids is rated class III/IV whitewater and is located directly downstream from Bings Landing.
 Boaters need to use extreme caution when launching from this site.
 Power boaters should make sure that the boat motor is operating properly and allow it time to warm up.
 Everyone should wear a life jacket.
 There are numerous rocks and gravel bars between Skilak Lake and the Soldotna Bridge.
 Many rocks are partially submerged and may be difficult to see.

 Lower River – Soldotna Bridge to Cook Inlet